 \begin{proof} Since \(\Omega\) is FLC, it is compact.
 Thus, since \(f\) is bijective and continuous (Lemma \ref{lem:LD is factor map}), \(\Omega' = f(\Omega)\) is also compact, thus FLC.
-Hence, \(\Omega'\) is Hausdorff if and only if it is well-separated (Proposition \ref{prop:well-sep <=> HD}), as stated.
+This verifies that \(\Omega'\) is Hausdorff if and only if it is well-separated, by Proposition \ref{prop:well-sep <=> HD}.
 In this case, \(f\) is a continuous map from a compact space to a Hausdorff space, so \(\Omega'\) is also compact Hausdorff and \(f\) has (uniformly) continuous inverse \(g\).
 We need to show that \(g\) is an LD map.